Non-abelian fermionic T-duality in supergravity: Introduction

 A natural goal is to modify or extend the abelian fermionic T-duality procedure in such a way, that real backgrounds would be easier to access.
 A generalization of fermionic T-duality transformation was proposed by considering the most general fermionic symmetry of type II supergravity~\cite{Godazgar:2010ph}.
 It was shown that the transformation can potentially give real backgrounds, however, to our knowledge, no examples have been presented so far.
 An alternative approach, which we pursue in this work, is to relax the abelian constraint and develop the non-abelian fermionic T-duality.
 This makes using real (Majorana) Killing spinors possible.

 However, this comes at a price.
 As we will see, a natural arena for the non-abelian fermionic T-dual backgrounds appears to be double field theory (DFT).
+The backgrounds that we get are in general non-geometric, in the sense that they depend on both the original and the T-dual spacetime coordinates.
+This is to be expected, because non-abelian fermionic isometries do not form a sub-algebra within the isometry super-algebra: they close on a bosonic generator.
+Thus, dualizing the non-abelian fermionic isometries alone, we find ourselves in double field theory rather than the standard supergravity.
+The DFT solution can then be taken further along the T-duality orbit by a bosonic duality with respect to the remaining element of the sub-algebra.
+A surprising result is that this orbit is not always geometric, i.e.\ completing the sub-algebra with a bosonic T-duality may still leave us in the realm of DFT.

-The superstring dynamics on such backgrounds is well-defined in the same sense in which it is well-defined on backgrounds of the generalized supergravity~\cite{Arutyunov:2015mqj,Fernandez-Melgarejo:2018wpg}.
+The superstring dynamics on DFT backgrounds is well-defined in the same sense in which it is well-defined on backgrounds of the generalized supergravity~\cite{Arutyunov:2015mqj,Fernandez-Melgarejo:2018wpg}.
 The latter are known to form a subset among solutions to DFT equations of motion.
 As an illustration of this statement we compare our results with the recent unified treatment of bosonic and fermionic T-dualities that appeared in~\cite{Borsato:2018idb}.
 The authors show explicitly that the Green-Schwarz superstring on a coset superspace can be T-dualized along both bosonic and fermionic isometries.
 The known non-abelian bosonic T-duality transformation rules are re-derived, and the conditions are mentioned under which the fermionic transformations reproduce the known formulae of abelian fermionic T-duality.
 In section \ref{sec:sigma} we compare our results to those of~\cite{Borsato:2018idb} and observe that for the particular case of supercoset backgrounds these are consistent, and hence the non-abelian fermionic T-duality transformation rules that we analyse indeed keep the sigma model on a supercoset invariant.

 We start with a brief recap of abelian fermionic T-duality in section~\ref{sec:ferm}, then describe our proposed non-abelian extension.
 This is followed by a concise review of double field theory in section~\ref{sec:dft}.
 We check that the dilaton field equation is satisfied by a non-abelian fermionic T-dual background.
 Then in section~\ref{sec:sigma} we make connection with the non-abelian duality transformation that was derived for generic supercosets.
 Several explicit examples of non-abelian fermionic T-duals follow in section~\ref{sec:examples}, and we formulate some conclusions in section~\ref{sec:conc}.